Slijeff/Slijeff/README.md

 ## Hi there 👋!
-I'm currently focusing on schoolwork as a CS student in the University of Wisconsin-Madison.
+I'm currently focusing on schoolwork as a CS student at the University of Wisconsin-Madison.
 Also developing some side projects...
 Stay tune!